hemure/taskboard-Kanbanboard/README.md

 # taskboard
-Configurable Kanban board with react-beautiful-dnd.
+###Configurable Kanban board with react-beautiful-dnd.
-Looks perfect in Chrome.
-In Firefox an Edge there are problems and Safari I have not tested.
+###Looks perfect in Chrome.
+In Firefox an Edge there are problems and it has not been tested in Safari.

 # Features:
 - The board layout is defined in a JSON config object.